-(for starting college fall 2023)
+(for starting college fall 2024

-The FAFSA asks for basic information about the student and parent and the family's financial situation.
+The FAFSA asks for basic information about the student and parent financial situation.
 Depending on your circumstances, you might need the following information or documents as you fill out the FAFSA.

 Parent(s) & student's: